EddyVerbruggen/nativescript-nfc/README.md

 ## API

 ### `available`
-Not all devices have an NFC chip we can tap in to. iPhones for instance 😕 .. so check this beforehand:
+Not all devices have an NFC chip we can tap in to, so check this beforehand:

 ##### JavaScript
 ```js